brosie00/sas_workstation_install_config/Determine Needed SAS Hotfixes.md

         Installed_Hot_Fixes_SASHFADD_2023_4_28_16.04.40.xml
         SASHFADD_LOG_2023_4_28_16.04.40.txt

-7. Double-click the powershell_script.bat file in the DOWNLOAD_ folder, which downloads all eligible hot fixes to the DEPLOY_ folder.
+1. Double-click the powershell_script.bat file in the DOWNLOAD_ folder, which downloads all eligible hot fixes to the DEPLOY_ folder.
-8. Launch the SAS® Deployment Manager, remembering any specific pre- or post-installation steps indicated by [D] in the SAS_Hot_Fix_Analysis_Report_ (step 6).
+2. Launch the SAS® Deployment Manager, remembering any specific pre- or post-installation steps indicated by [D] in the SAS_Hot_Fix_Analysis_Report_ (step 6).
     a.
 Click Apply Hot Fixes.
     b.
 When prompted, point the SAS® Deployment Manager to the DEPLOY_ folder containing the hot fixes that you downloaded in step 7.

-# Common Installation Issues